Do What U Want: Release and promotion

 On September 3, 2013, Gaga asked her fans through Twitter to help her choose the second single: options given were "Manicure", "Sexxx Dreams", "Aura" and "Swine".
 On September 20, 2013, Gaga announced that "Venus" had been chosen as the second single, and that it would be released before the album.
 A snippet of "Do What U Want" debuted in a US commercial for Best Buy/Beats on October 17, 2013.
 It was also used in promotion for British mobile company, O2, as part of their "Be More Dog" campaign.
-Because of how popular "Do What U Want" quickly became upon its premiere when topping various iTunes charts, Gaga and her label decided to release that as the second official single from Artpop, instead of "Venus".
-"Do What U Want" officially impacted Italian radio stations on October 25, 2013, and five days later in the UK.
-The song impacted mainstream and rhythmic contemporary radio stations in the United States on November 5, 2013.
+Because of how popular "Do What U Want" quickly became upon its premiere on October 21, 2013, when topping various iTunes charts, Gaga and her label decided to release that as the second official single from Artpop, instead of "Venus".
+"Do What U Want" officially impacted Italian radio stations four days later, and on October 30, 2013, in the UK.
+The song impacted mainstream and rhythmic contemporary radio stations in the United States six days afterwards.
 Lipshutz compared the song's last-minute release to that of "Judas" from Born This Way in April 2011.
 After quick commercial success, the label soon decided to rush a single release.

 The first promotional artwork features Gaga naked with moss covering her genitals.
 The single's official cover art was released on October 21, showing Gaga's backside, wearing a floral thong.
 The cover art was shot by photographer Terry Richardson.
 In an interview with German television station ProSieben, Gaga explained that the explicit imagery for the cover art was due to the constant criticism and discussion surrounding her, adding that "When I look at how society has changed, I feel like this is a good time to show you my ass, because it's all I choose to give you."

 According to Digital Spy's Catherine Earp, the shoot resembles a polaroid.
 Leigh Silver from Complex magazine compared it to Andy Warhol's polaroid series, where the artist shot pictures of blonds and their rear.
 Hilary Hughes from Esquire called the cover art "awful" but felt that the image paved way for much imagination in lieu of the suggestive theme of the song.
 The night before the song's release, Gaga tweeted lyrics of "Do What U Want" in reference to critics and rumors that had surfaced throughout her career, including those claiming the singer to be a hermaphrodite, gaining weight in 2012, and her drug addiction.
 She also addressed media fabrications on her alleged negative relationships with Madonna and Katy Perry.
 Alex Camp from Slant Magazine felt Gaga's stunt cheapened the song's intent, pointing out how it highlighted the singer's preoccupation with social media and her public image.